mikeisesele/easylog/README.md

         filterTag = "CustomTag", // Optional filter tag for log messages.
 Defaults to EASY-LOG debugMode = BuildConfig.DEBUG // Ensure logs performs in debug mode only. [ BuildConfig.DEBUG returns false in release environment ]
     )

+    // NOTE: Internally, debugMode is true by default. to prevent logging on production, do not manually set this to true.
+    // rather use BuildConfig.DEBUG as the parameter,
+    // or better still use environment variables with BuildVariants.

     ```
 }